dddiaz/dddiaz.com/README.md

 - Update google analytics config in params.toml
 - update build to update submodules
 - update base url in config.toml
-- add resume pdf to content/authors/admin/index
-- Update font?
-- i think the color of the icons is too blue, make it match my old website (config/_default/params.toml)
-- update blog posts images
-- move more posts link up right under recent posts header
-- rename repo from academin to frontend on github
+- rename repo from academic to frontend on github
 - update all params in parms.toml
 - Fix saturation on photo
 - remove some of the share icons on blog posts